Qantas: COVID-19

+Non-stop flight routes
-In August 2022, Qantas Airways announced plans to compete in June 2023 with Air New Zealand on the non-stop Auckland—New York route, which Qantas would originate in Sydney before converting the flight in 2025 to a non-stop Sydney—New York route as part of Project Sunrise, through which Qantas aims to eliminate the "tyranny of distance" by developing non-stop flight routes connecting Australian cities to New York City, and also to London.

-In February 2023, Qantas announced soaring profits for the second half of 2022, after experiencing losses due to Covid.
+In August 2022, Qantas Airways announced plans to compete in June 2023 with Air New Zealand on the non-stop Auckland–New York route.
+Qantas flights would originate in Sydney, before flying in 2025 on a non-stop Sydney–New York route, as part of Project Sunrise.
+Qantas aims to eliminate the "tyranny of distance" by developing non-stop flight routes connecting Australian cities to New York City, and to London.
+In February 2023, Qantas announced soaring profits of A$1.7bn for the second half of 2022, after experiencing losses due to COVID.
+In a development described by ABC News as a "mammoth protest vote", on 3 November 2023 nearly 83% of Qantas shareholders voted against the airline's remuneration report.

+Destinations, routes and codeshare agreements

 Destinations

-Qantas operates flightseeing charters to Antarctica on behalf of Croydon Travel.
-It first flew Antarctic flightseeing trips in 1977.
+Qantas operates regular services from Australia to destinations in Africa, Asia, Europe, North America and South America.
+Its domestic network serves all Australian states, along with the Australian Capital Territory, Northern Territory and the external territory of Norfolk Island.
+In addition, Qantas also operates 'flightseeing' charters to Antarctica from Sydney, Melbourne, Brisbane and Perth, and formerly from Adelaide, Canberra, and Hobart, in partnership with Melbourne-based company Antarctica Flights.
+It first flew these Antarctic flightseeing trips in 1977.
 They were suspended for a number of years due to the crash of Air New Zealand Flight 901 on Mount Erebus in 1979.
 Qantas restarted the flights in 1994.
 Although these flights do not touch down, they require specific polar operations and crew training due to factors like sector whiteout, which contributed to the 1979 Air New Zealand disaster.

-With Flights 7 and 8 – a non-stop service between Sydney and Dallas/Fort Worth operated by the Airbus A380 – commencing on 29 September 2014, Qantas operated the world's longest passenger flight on the world's largest passenger aircraft.
-This was overtaken on 1 March 2016 by Emirates' new Auckland-Dubai service.
-After it ordered Boeing 787 aircraft, Qantas announced an intention to launch non-stop flights between Australia and the United Kingdom during March 2018 from Perth to London.
-The inaugural flight left Perth on 24 March.

-On 19 March 2020, Qantas confirmed it would suspend all international flights and about 60% of domestic flights from the end of March until at least 31 May 2020 following expanded government travel restrictions due to the COVID-19 pandemic.
+Fifth-freedom routes

+As of 2024, Qantas operates the following fifth-freedom services between the following cities: